 Giant squid appear on the cover art and internal illustrations of several of the Biggles books, including several foreign language editions.
-These include covers for the first editions of Biggles Flies Again and Biggles in Australia; the Boys’ Friend Library #630 of July 1938, which serialised Biggles Flies Again; the Armada paperback edition of Biggles in the South Seas, which used as its influence the illustration from page 105 of the first edition of Biggles in the South Seas; Biggles Reprend le Manche, which is a French translation of Biggles Flies Again; and Biggles a Temně Modré Moře, which is a Czech translation of Biggles and the Deep Blue Sea published by Toužimský and Moravec of Prague.
+These include covers for the first editions of Biggles Flies Again and Biggles in Australia; the Boys’ Friend Library #630 of July 1938, which serialised Biggles Flies Again; the Armada paperback edition of Biggles in the South Seas, which used as its influence the illustration from page 105 of the first edition of Biggles in the South Seas; Biggles Reprend le Manche, which is a French translation of Biggles Flies Again; Biggles dans les Mers du Sud, published by Presses de la Cité, and which is a French translation of Biggles in the South Seas; and Biggles a Temně Modré Moře, which is a Czech translation of Biggles and the Deep Blue Sea published by Toužimský and Moravec of Prague.

 For me, I have always enjoyed Johns’ depictions of giant squid; their lack of scientific accuracy is neither here nor there.
 The appearance of a giant squid in a Biggles books signifies an exciting encounter; a passage of thrilling text; a raising of the reader’s heartbeat; and an excursion into the imagination.
 And surely this is everything that an encounter with a giant squid should be?
 Certainly, Johns’ descriptions of the giant squid were sufficient inspiration to leave me with an eternal fascination for these magnificent and mysterious denizens of the deep.

 © Bradley Dunbar

 Bradley Dunbar’s only encounters with squid are of the deep-fried variety.